Understanding Your Dog's Vocalization Meanings

 Howling is generally considered to be communication between pack members: perhaps to locate another pack member, or to call the pack for hunting.
 Some dogs howl when they are significantly distressed – again, a common symptom of isolation and separation distress.

 A whimper or a yelp is often an indication that a dog is in pain.
 This may happen when dogs play, if one dog bites the other dog too hard.
 The whimper or yelp is used to communicate the dog’s distress to a pack member (or human) when they are friendly.
 The other dog or human is expected to react positively to the communication.
 Whimpers can also indicate strong excitement such as when an owner returns at the end of a long workday.
 Excitement whimpering is often accompanied by licking, jumping, and barking.
-Whimpering is softer and less intense than whining.
+Dog whimpering is softer and less intense than whining.
+Puppy crying sounds are just little whimpers.

-Whining is a high-pitched vocalization, often produced nasally with the mouth closed.
+Dog whining sounds are high-pitched vocalizations, often produced nasally with the mouth closed.
 A dog may whine when it wants something, needs or wants to go outside, feels frustrated by leash restraint, is separated from a valued companion (human or otherwise), or just wants attention.
 It is usually an indication of some increased level of stress for the dog.
+Most often the dog crying sound is an exaggerated whine or whimper.

 Some dogs are capable of replicating human speech sounds.
 When these sounds are selectively reinforced, dogs can appear to be speaking human words, sometimes even sentences.
 It is most likely that the dogs have no concept of the meaning behind the words they are “speaking” – although as we learn more about canine cognition, one can’t ever be too sure.
 (See “What Does the Dog Think?,” WDJ July 2011.)